jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 Functions are objects, and they can be manipulated; JavaScript can assign functions to variables, pass them as arguments to another functions, etc. Since functions are objects, you can set properties on them and even invoke methods on them.

-Functions definitions can be nested within other functions, and they have access to any variables that are in scope where they are defined.
+Functions definitions can be nested within other functions, and they have access to any variables that are in scope _where they are defined_.
 This means that in JavaScript functions are _closures_, which enables important and powerful programming techniques.

 ### Defining Functions